 The PDO is authorized to mediate settlement between the parties in discrimination disputes.
 Should a settlement fail, the PDO will address the courts for adjudication.
 In addition, an alleged victim of discrimination can address the courts at any time, without resorting to the PDO, for recourse.
 Whether handled by the PDO or adjudicated by the courts, in the cases of discrimination, the burden of proof rests with the respondent accused of committing an act of discrimination.

-In February 2019, the Anti-Discrimination Law was amended, and the definition of sexual harassment was added to the forms of discrimination – a bill sponsored by the Ministry of Internally Displaced Persons from the Occupied Territories, Labour, Health and Social Affairs of Georgia (MoLHSA);
+In February 2019, the Anti-Discrimination Law was amended, and the definition of sexual harassment was added to the forms of discrimination – a bill sponsored by the Ministry of Internally Displaced Persons from the Occupied Territories, Labour, Health and Social Affairs of Georgia (MoIDPsLHSA);

 In May 2019, championed by the GEC, a second package of amendments on the topic of sexual harassment passed, introducing a ban on sexual harassment in public spaces to the Code of Administrative Offences of Georgia, with the Ministry of Internal Affairs (MoIA), through police, being the primary enforcing authority.

 Relevant amendments have also been made to the Labor Code and Law on Civil Service to prohibit workplace sexual harassment.
-The mandate of the PDO has been further expanded to handle sexual harassment complaints (see Annex 5 for more information on the bill).
+The mandate of the PDO has been further expanded to handle sexual harassment complaints.

 The Gender Equality Department (GED) of the PDO was established in 2014 and is tasked with the oversight of the protection of human rights and fundamental freedoms with regard to gender equality, support gender mainstreaming in the PDO’s general operations and public awareness-raising to promote gender equality in Georgia.
 Its mandate includes monitoring protection of the right to gender equality, as well as examining individual complaints and applications concerning related rights violations and issuing recommendations and conclusions.